kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 ## SELinux intro
 On Linux machines with SELinux in enforcing mode, SELinux tries to prevent users that escaped from a container to access the host OS and also to access other containers running on the host.
-It does so by running each container with unique *SELinux context* (such as `system_u:system_r:container_t:s0:c309,c383`) and labeling all content on all volumes with the corresponding label (`system_u:object_r:container_file_t:s0:c309,c383`).
+It does so by running each container with unique *SELinux label* (sometimes called *SELinux context*), such as `system_u:system_r:container_t:s0:c309,c383`, and labeling all content on all volumes with the corresponding label (`system_u:object_r:container_file_t:s0:c309,c383`).
-Only process with the context `...:container_t:s0:c309,c383` can access files with label `container_file_t:s0:c309,c383`.
+Only process with the label `...:container_t:s0:c309,c383` can access files with label `container_file_t:s0:c309,c383`.
 Therefore, a rogue user who escaped boundaries of its container cannot access data of other containers, because volumes of each container have different label.
-Even processes running as root (UID 0) are denied access to these files, unless they run with the right SELinux context.
+Even processes running as root (UID 0) are denied access to these files, unless they run with the right SELinux label.

 Further in this KEP we assume that the SELinux is enabled on the system.
 This KEP has absolutely no effect on systems that run without SELinux.
 Kubelet already knows if SELinux is enabled and does not do anything with it if it's disabled or not available (e.g. on Windows).

 See [SELinux documentation](https://selinuxproject.org/page/NB_MLS) for more details.

-### SELinux context assignment
+### SELinux label assignment
-In Kubernetes, the SELinux context of a pod is assigned in two ways:
+In Kubernetes, the SELinux label of a pod is assigned in two ways:
 1. Either it is set by user in PodSpec or Container: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/.
-1. If not set in Pod/Container, the container runtime will allocate a new unique SELinux context and assign it to a pod (container) by itself.
+1. If not set in Pod/Container, the container runtime will allocate a new unique SELinux label and assign it to a pod (container) by itself.

 ### Volume mounting
 Linux kernel, with SELinux compiled in, allows `mount -o context=system_u:system_r:container_t:s0:c309,c383 <what> <where>` to mount a volume and pretend that all files on the volume have given SELinux label.